- More Top Stories

 - Latest News

-WASHINGTON (AP) - Interest rates on short-term Treasury bills fell in Monday's auction with the rate on three-month bills declining to the lowest level since early March, while the rate on six-month bills rose.
+WASHINGTON (AP) - Interest rates on short-term Treasury bills were mixed in Monday's auction with the rate on three-month bills declining to the lowest level since early March, while the rate on six-month bills rose.

 NEW YORK (AP) - Nelson Peltz gained a powerful backer Monday after the proxy advisory firm Institutional Shareholder Services said that change may be warranted at DuPont and recommended shareholders give the billionaire investor seats on its board.